integrationsuperhero/apic/Lab3/index.md

     ![](images/tutorial_html_ae75a185a7c7e950.png)

 Create OAuth Service
 ----------------------------------------------------------------------------------------------------------------------------------------

-1. In the API Manager from the main menu on the left, click `Resources`.
+1. You should still be in the Resources section but if not from the API Manager left menu, click `Resources`.

 2. In the Resources menu, click  `OAuth Providers-> Native OAuth